 The Role of the Teacher

-In designing units of exploration, the teacher’s job is to scope and sequence educational milestones for the unit, then help students establish what they know and want to know.
+In designing units of exploration, the teacher scopes and sequences educational milestones for the unit, then helps students determine what they know and what they want to know.
 This type of teaching requires ongoing engagement and iteration, and makes the classroom a joyful and energetic place.

 Mandarin immersion comprises 80% of academic time during the elementary years at Presidio Knolls School.
 Students experience a balanced literacy approach that includes reading, writing, speaking, and listening beginning in kindergarten.

-They devote one full class period each day to Mandarin studies, including character recognition, reading, and writing.
-In addition, unlike traditional 50/50 Mandarin-English models, the PKS program instills a deeper understanding and appreciation of Chinese language through inquiry-based units of exploration, all of which are conducted in Mandarin.
-By learning and using language for authentic purposes, chiefly through the units of exploration, students don’t just study language -- they live it.
+As part of each day, we devote an hour of class time to direct instruction in Mandarin literacy, including character recognition, reading, and writing.
+In addition, unlike traditional 50/50 Mandarin-English models, the PKS program instills a deeper understanding and appreciation of Chinese language through our units of exploration, all of which are conducted in Mandarin.
+By learning and using language for authentic purposes, students don’t just study language -- they live it.

 Elementary students devote one period of school each day to math studies conducted in Mandarin.
 During this time, students engage in the study of rigorous mathematics concepts and thought-provoking mathematics lessons.
-But STEM learning doesn’t end when math class is over.
+But STEAM learning doesn’t end when math class is over.
 Science, technology, engineering, and math are a central part of the elementary school units of exploration.
 Indeed, our integrated project-based approach is the best way to introduce children to these subjects, foster true understanding, and develop a lifelong passion for learning.
-Our dedicated STEM teacher collaborates with classroom teachers to highlight STEM learning activities during each unit of exploration.
+Our dedicated STEAM teacher collaborates with classroom teachers to highlight STEAM learning activities during each unit of exploration.